 Twenty-eight NH listeners participated in the experiment.
 Phatak and Allen (2007) reported on 14 subjects, four of whom were removed based on their poor performance in quiet.
-The following year, the same experiment was re-run with a second cohort of 14 subjects.
+The following year, the same experiment was rerun with a second cohort of 14 subjects.
 Thus, a total of 28 listeners participated in the joint experiment.
 Eighteen completed all the sessions.
-For participants that did not complete all sessions (i.e., those that did not hear each of the 5,376 stimuli), data from the sessions that were completed are included.
+For participants who did not complete all sessions (i.e., those who did not hear each of the 5,376 stimuli), data from the sessions that were completed were included.
 After a careful evaluation of the responses, 25 subjects were included in the present analysis.
 The three removed were a subset of the four removed in Phatak and Allen (2007); one of the participants previously removed actually had excellent scores other than in quiet.
-All but one of the listeners were young native English speakers with self-reported normal hearing.
-Participants provided informed consent (approved by the University of Illinois IRB) and received monetary compensation.
+All but one of the listeners were young adults and native English speakers with self-reported normal hearing.
+Participants provided informed consent (approved by the University of Illinois Institutional Review Board) and received monetary compensation.